daneparke/Movies-Frontend/README.md

 ### Technologies

-For the front end I used:
+For the front end I used: React and React Router
-React
-React Router

 ### Deployed Link: